Black Pepper Tofu with Bok Choy – a simple tofu stir-fry that can be made in under 30 minutes! Flavorful, Vegan and Gluten-Free!

 - Yield: 2 1x

 - Category: Vegan, Gluten Free, Main

 - Cuisine: Chinese

-- 8–12 ounces firm tofu, cut into 1 inch cubes ( or sub chicken, see notes)
+- 8–12 ounces firm tofu, cut into 1 inch cubes ( do not use silken tofu – or sub chickenor shrimp, see notes)

 - 2 tablespoons wok oil ( high heat oil like peanut, coconut or vegetable)

 - 6 ounces baby bok choy ( about 4) quartered lengthwise ( or if very thick, in half again)

 - 2 tablespoons soy sauce ( or Gluten-free Liquid Aminos)

 - 2 tablespoons Chinese Cooking Wine ( Shaoxing Rice Wine) or sub dry white wine, pale sherry, or rice wine.

 - 2 tablespoons water